Joey Didulica

-Joseph Anthony Didulica (/hr/; born 14 October 1977) is a former footballer who played as a goalkeeper.
+Joseph Anthony Didulica (/hr/; born 14 October 1977) is a former professional footballer who played as a goalkeeper.
 Born in Australia, he played for the Croatia national team.
 On 11 October 2011, he ended his career after ongoing neck and head injuries.

 Club career

 Didulica was born in Geelong, Victoria, Australia to a Croatian father, Luka, and a Croatian-Australian mother, Mary.
 He also has an older brother, John and sister, Trish.
 His father emigrated to Australia from Poličnik, a village in northern Dalmatia, about 10 kilometres outside of Zadar.
+He spoke Croatian at home and grew up with Croatian culture, having attending a Croatian school and Croatian dances as well as demonstrations during the Croatian War of Independence.

 Didulica started to play football in the North Geelong Warriors.
 In 1996, he moved to the Melbourne Knights, a club whose team primarily consists of Australian Croats, and played for them until 1999.
 Then he transferred to Ajax, where he spent four years, winning the league (Eredivisie) and Dutch Cup in 2003.
-Didulica, after performing brilliantly well in the UEFA Champions League, signed a three-year deal with Austria Vienna in 2003.
+Didulica, after performing brilliantly well in the UEFA Champions League, signed a three-year deal with Austria Wien in 2003.
 In Austria, Didulica would win a Bundesliga title, two Austrian Cups, and one Super Cup, whilst spending three seasons as a regular in goal for Austria Wien.

 Didulica returned to the Netherlands to play for AZ after being lured by the great Louis Van Gaal as coach.
 He made seven Eredivisie appearances with the club, before being forced to take a longer break following a brain concussion he sustained in a league match against PSV Eindhoven in October 2006. after being hit with the ball in his head from a shot by PSV's Australian international Jason Čulina.
 During his time at AZ, although it was tough with his persistent head injuries, Didulica would win another Dutch (Eredivisie) title and a Dutch Super Cup.

 On 24 April 2006, an Austrian court sentenced Didulica to a fine of €60,000 on the count of physical injury resulting from negligence, for slamming Rapid Wien's Axel Lawaree at a Vienna derby in May 2005.

 In June 2007, Didulica successfully appealed the decision of the lower court to the High Court of Vienna.
 The original charges against Didulica were quashed and he was acquitted of everything, the Court ruling Didulica had played the ball, not acted unreasonably and did not intend to cause injury to the opponent.

 On 11 October 2011, Didulica announced his retirement from football due to his persistent neck and head injuries.